 The Minimum Headcount Requirement

 The specific minimum headcount can vary significantly depending on the circumstances.
 In some cases, a few dozen plaintiffs may be enough to form a class, while in others, hundreds or even thousands of plaintiffs may be necessary.
 The goal is to demonstrate that there is a sufficiently large group of individuals who have been harmed or affected in a similar way by the defendant’s actions.
+This is known as class action certification.

 The Court Will Determine the Minimum Headcount